Rhoban/placo/docs/kinematics/concepts.rst

 implemented in the solver itself, other specific constraints can be added to the solver.

 Those can be prioritized and weighted in the exact same way as tasks, as explained above.

-.. admonition:: Math details

-    Constraints are added to the solver as a set of inequalities :math:`C(q) \leq 0`.

 Removing tasks and constraints
 ------------------------------